 This stylish, dark gray baby gate is sleek with no unsightly adjustment holes.
-Because this gate functions as a wide swing door, it doesn’t have a trip bar along the floor, making it ideal for use at the top of stairs.
+Because this gate functions as a wide swing door, it doesn’t have a trip bar along the floor.

 Type #2: Round posts or banisters on one side or both sides